deblockt/ssaSymfony/README.md

     });
 ```

-### Support
+### Specific Support

 Ssa allow to call php service into javascript code.
+In addition to the types already supported by SSA, ssa in symfony support doctrine, and UploadedFile.

+#### Doctrine

-Ssa in symfony add a parameter resolver.
+Ssa in symfony add parameter resolvers.
 It can convert json oject into your doctrine entity.
 Example :
 *Entity*
 ```yml